Wildlife & Nature

-Vacations are all about escaping the everyday, and nothing will remind you of that more quickly than spotting a bear or an elk in the Smokies.
-Because Great Smoky Mountains National Park is a thriving black bear habitat, chances are good that you’ll catch a sight of these magnificent creatures, along with an incredibly diverse population of plant and animal species.
+Vacations are all about escaping the every day, and nothing will remind you of that more quickly than spotting a bear or an elk in the Smokies.
+Because Great Smoky Mountains National Park is a thriving black bear habitat, chances are good that you’ll catch sight of these magnificent creatures, along with an incredibly diverse population of plant and animal species.

 This is a place where you can truly surround yourself with nature.
 Read below for tips on hiking into black bear habitat and spotting wildlife such as bird species, wildflowers and elk in the Smokies.

 They're big, and they're beautiful, but be careful!